satansdeer/satansdeer.github.com/content/legacy-posts/basic-karma-js/index.md

 ## Let's write some specs!

-You are probably familiar with the problem we are going to describe with specs.
+You are familiar with the problem we are going to describe with specs.
 Keep in mind that **Karma** doesn't give you any functionality to write specs.
 All those `describe`, `it`, `expect` are coming from **Jasmine**, that we are using as testing framework here.

 Create file `test/fizzbuzz_spec.js` and paste the following contents to it: